 \textbf{keras2circom.} As the name suggests, \texttt{keras2circom} translates the Keras-based models into Circom circuits.
 While our approach also utilizes Circom and Groth-like proving system, \texttt{keras2circom} cannot handle deep networks: in fact, as the original repository suggests, on average, the scaling factor of each weight cannot exceed $10^{76/\ell}$, where $\ell$ is the network depth.
 Since the number of layers can easily exceed $30$, scaling by the factor of roughly $10^{76/30} \approx 340$ would introduce a drastic precision loss.
 Besides that, \texttt{keras2circom} provides much less optimized circuits for the case when model weights are public.

 \textbf{ezkl and ddkang/zkml.} Meanwhile, \texttt{ezkl} and \texttt{zkml} use \textrm{Halo2} \cite{halo1,halo2} as their proving system.
 Since \textrm{Halo2} relies on the $\mathcal{P}$lon$\mathcal{K}$ish arithmetization instead of R1CS, each addition imposes additional gates to the resulting circuit.
 For that reason, if the neural network consists of $n$ parameters, $L$ non-linearities and works over the field $\mathbb{F}$ with the bit-size $b$, the size of the circuit in Halo2 is roughly $\mathcal{O}(n)$.
-In contrast, our approach reduces this complexity down to $\mathcal{O}(2^{w} + \frac{b}{w}\cdot L)$, where $w$ is the limb size used in the lookup argument (in practice, $w \approx 20$).
+In contrast, our approach reduces this complexity down to $\mathcal{O}(2^{w} + \frac{b}{w}\cdot L)$, where $w$ is the limb size used in the lookup argument, This is mentioned in more detail in \Cref{section:efficiency-analysis-for-bionetta}.
 Assymptotically, this reduces the circuit complexity down to $\mathcal{O}(N/\log N)$ for $N=Lb$.

 \begin{example} Consider the simple fully-connected neural network, inputting $r=2000$ neurons and outputting $r'=100$ neurons, governed by equation $f(\mathbf{x}) = \textrm{ReLU}(W\mathbf{x})$ for some matrix $W \in \mathbb{R}^{r' \times r}$.
 While \textrm{Halo2} circuit would roughly consist of $rr' \approx 200000$ gates, the corresponding Circom circuit over BN254 (so that $b=254$) with $w=8$ can be reduced down to $2^{9} + \frac{254}{8}r' \approx 3700$ constraints, giving $\times 54$ boost over the existing approach. \end{example}